-If your iPhone has been updated to iOS 14 (or your iPad — to iPadOS 14 respectively) you might have seen “Weak security” warning under your Wi-Fi network name.
+If your iPhone has been updated to iOS 14 (or your iPad — to iPadOS 14 respectively) or higher version you might have seen “Weak security” warning under your Wi-Fi network name.
 Here is how to fix the problem and actually make the warning disappear from Wi-Fi settings.

 What Does the Weak Security Warning Mean?

 It means that your Wi-Fi router is configured to use an outdated and vulnerable security mode, such as WEP or WPA.

 On top of that, the “Weak Security” warning appears in case if the TKIP encryption is used.
 If you don’t know, being insecure TKIP severely slows down your Wi-Fi speed in addition.

 It goes without saying that iOS 14 and iPadOS 14 consider open Wi-Fi hotspots not secure either.

 In this case your iPhone will say “Unsecured network”.

 How to Fix the Problem and Make the “Weak Security” Warning Disappear?